Penumbra (NYSE:PEN) Price Target Raised to $335.00

-Penumbra (NYSE:PEN) had its price objective boosted by equities research analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $325.00 to $335.00 in a report issued on Wednesday, Stock Target Advisor reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s price objective points to a potential upside of 21.40% from the stock’s current price.
+Penumbra (NYSE:PEN) had its price target boosted by Citigroup from $325.00 to $335.00 in a research report released on Wednesday, The Fly reports.

-Several other equities research analysts have also weighed in on PEN.
-Citigroup raised their price objective on Penumbra from $325.00 to $335.00 in a research note on Wednesday.
-Wells Fargo & Company upped their price objective on shares of Penumbra from $310.00 to $321.00 and gave the company an “overweight” rating in a research note on Wednesday.
-Zacks Investment Research lowered shares of Penumbra from a “strong-buy” rating to a “hold” rating in a report on Wednesday, April 28th.
-Finally, Canaccord Genuity lifted their price objective on shares of Penumbra from $310.00 to $335.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The stock has an average rating of “Buy” and a consensus target price of $295.50.
+PEN has been the subject of a number of other reports.
+Wells Fargo & Company raised their price target on shares of Penumbra from $310.00 to $321.00 and gave the stock an overweight rating in a report on Wednesday.
+Canaccord Genuity raised their price target on shares of Penumbra from $310.00 to $335.00 and gave the company a buy rating in a research report on Wednesday.
+Finally, Zacks Investment Research lowered shares of Penumbra from a strong-buy rating to a hold rating in a research report on Wednesday, April 28th.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The stock presently has a consensus rating of Buy and an average price target of $295.50.

 Penumbra, Inc engages in the design, development, manufacture, and marketing of innovative medical devices.
 It offers thrombectomy, embolization, access, neurosurgical tools, ruby coil system, lantern, penumbra occlusion device (POD) system, packing coil, and indigo systems products.
 Its target markets include interventional neuroradiologists, neurosurgeons, and interventional neurologists; and interventional radiologists, vascular surgeons, and interventional cardiologists.